Air Fryer Beef Jerky is chewy, tender, and incredibly delicious. Made with simple ingredients, this is the best beef jerky!

 beef jerky marinating in bowl

 Spray your air fryer basket with olive oil and place your beef into the basket, spreading the pieces out so they do not touch.
-Set the temperature to 180 degrees F for 2-3 hours.
+Set the air fryer temperature to 180 degrees F for 2-3 hours.
 The chewier you want it, the more time it will need to air fry.

 Jerky In Air Fryer